 - Industry changes and competitors: This is a hard factor to plan for, let alone predict, but it can be one that makes a significant difference in marketing budgets and plans.
 Your competitors or industry will make adjustments throughout the year, and marketing is expected to help work through them.

 - Everything else: The world around your business can be a huge influencing factor in your marketing budget.
-This includes political strife, economic downturns, and so much more.
+This includes political strife, public health crises, economic downturns, and so much more.

 Step 2: Gain alignment on goals

-While we all understand that marketing can be a massive driver of growth and revenue for a company.
-It is tricky to gauge how much resources should be allocated to reach your end goal.
+While we all understand that marketing can be a massive driver of growth and revenue for a company, it’s tricky to gauge how resources should be allocated to reach your end goal.

 Guessing wrong can be costly.
 Be too frugal, and that money may end up completely wasted because it didn’t allow you to make a dent in your target market to turn prospects into customers.
 Spend like you have a hole in your pocket and you may end up with the same results that could have been achieved with less.

-While there is no exact formula that works for everyone, there are a few approaches and data to help align your marketing budget based on your total company budget, your revenue goals, and your company stage based on your industry.
+While there is no exact formula that works for everyone, there are a few approaches and some data to help align your marketing budget based on your total company budget and your revenue goals.

 Creating a budget without the end goal in mind is difficult.
 Using projected revenue (aka your goal) is helpful to gauge how much you should include in your marketing budget.
-According to The CMO Survey, companies on average spend 7.5 percent of total revenue for their marketing efforts.
-Companies in technology are the biggest spenders by this measure, allocating 13.8 percent of revenue to marketing compared with consumer packaged goods companies (10.9 percent).
+The 2020 CMO Survey also says companies, over the course of the pandemic, spent an average of 11.4 percent of total revenue on their marketing efforts.

 Based on your company type, here are a few benchmarks to use as you create your marketing budget.

-Also, the percentage of revenue that companies commit to marketing continues to rise.
-It is no surprise that marketing budgets as a percent of revenues have risen over the years, to almost an average of 10 percent, as consumer behavior shifts to be digital-first buying environment.
+Also, the percentage of revenue that companies commit to marketing continues to rise, even during the pandemic.
+It’s really no surprise that marketing budgets as a percent of revenues have risen over the years as consumer behavior shifts to be a digital-first buying environment.
+Especially now, as marketers rush to retain customers, maintain brand awareness, and increase their digital presence.

 Align marketing budget to market opportunity